kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.9.0/kosli_attest_pullrequest_bitbucket.md

 ## Synopsis

 Report a Bitbucket pull request attestation to an artifact or a trail in a Kosli flow.
-It checks if a pull request exists for a given merge commit and reports the pull-request attestation to Kosli.
+It checks if a pull request exists for the artifact (based on its git commit) and reports the pull-request attestation to the artifact in Kosli.
-If the attestation is attached to an artifact, The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag) or can be provided directly (with the `--fingerprint` flag).
+The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag) or can be provided directly (with the `--fingerprint` flag).

 ```shell
 kosli attest pullrequest bitbucket [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]